edoreld/hesa-campaign/Relationships System.md

 In order to learn a new skill, tool or weapon, you must train at least 4 hours a day with your mentor.
 After this time training, you can attempt a Training check in order to incerease your understanding.

-### Limited by your mentor's skill

-You may only learn something that your mentor is proficient with

 ### Limited by intelligence

 You may only learn a number of proficiencies equal to double your intelligence modifier (minimum 1)